wrongcoder/janavarro95-Stardew_Valley_Mods/CustomShopMod_Redux_GUI/ReadMe.md

 Make sure the formatting is correct otherwise you will get errors!

 Have fun with this one!
 I hope to see all of the custom shops that you all put out!

+If you wish to call this mod in your own mod without the menu the code would be

+Custom_Shop_Mod_Redux.Class1.external_shop_file_call(path, filename);

+Where path is the directory path of the desired text file, and filename is the name of the file inside of the path directory.

+*Note that path will not include the file itself.
+The code will take care of that for you.